Lofelt/NiceVibrations/interfaces/android/README.md

 # Building the example app

 The example app references `android-library/LofeltHaptics.aar`.
-That file is created by `build.sh`, so in order to build the example app, the build script needs to be run first:
+That file is created by `build-sdk.sh`, so in order to build the example app, the build script needs to be run first:
 ```
-./build.sh android
+./build-sdk.sh android
 ```

 It is also possible to create a project that includes both the example app and the library with its